mashish584/MovieLibrary/README.md

 # MovieLibrary
-Angular Practice Application

-## In app.module.ts update the firebase config values
+update the firebase config values in app.module.ts